Senior Management Team

 Simon was appointed as the first Communications Secretary to The Queen in 1998.
 He is a Visiting Fellow at Oxford University from where he has a degree in Philosophy, Politics and Economics.
 Simon also holds an M.A. in Political Science from the University of California at Berkeley as a Fulbright scholar.
 He is a Visiting Professor at the Cardiff School of Journalism.
 Simon is a member of the Chatham House North American Advisory Council, and Chairman of the Council of University College School (UCS) in Hampstead, North London.
 Simon is a Patron and former Chairman of the Fulbright Commission.
 He is married with three children.
 Simon was appointed an OBE in the 2014 New Year Honours List for public service and services to international education through the Fulbright Commission.

 James Kemp is the Managing Director of the GFMA’s Global FX Division, having established it in 2010.
-Additionally, he is a member of AFME’s senior management team, where he also oversees the Compliance division, and has recently led the establishment of a new Technology and Operations Committee.
-He is also heavily involved with efforts to enhance industry conduct, having been involved in BIS Global FX Code work and as a Board member of the UK’s FICC Market Standards Board.
+He also established AFME’s Technology and Operations Division in 2016, and more recently took management responsibility for the Compliance, Tax and Accounting Committees which he has merged to form the new Policy Division.
+He is heavily involved with efforts to enhance industry conduct, having been involved in the Global FX Code work and as a Board member of the UK’s FICC Market Standards Board.
+He sits on the Bank of England’s FX Joint standing Committee.

 The Global FX division has 25 global members - between them accounting for approximately 85% of the global FX dealer market - and is represented in Europe, North America and Asia.
-It works with key regulators, central banks and other interested parties to monitor policy and regulatory developments that affect the FX markets.
-It also seeks to ensure the establishment of harmonised regimes and infrastructure to enable an effective market for all participants.
-The group has close links with buy-side and corporate users of FX and, more recently, has been very involved with various initiatives to enhance conduct standards.
+Working with key regulators and supervisors, the group monitors policy and regulatory developments to ensure the establishment of harmonised regimes and infrastructure to enable an effective global market for all participants.
+This same goal exists for the Tech & Ops group across the emerging EU fintech/regtech landscape, while the Policy Division again seeks to ensure practical and consistent implementation across its various priority topics covering compliance and tax/accounting issues.

 James has previously been a business strategy consultant at The LEK Partnership; working out of London and Chicago, as well as UK Head of Equities and Fixed Income Products at Reuters.
 He was the founder and managing director of the financial markets technology consultancy, Stentra, a market leader in FX e-trading, as well as commodities, fixed income and swaps.
 Six years after the company was established, it was sold to ION Trading.

-Michael Lever is head of the prudential regulation division.
+Michael Lever is head of the prudential regulation division and also leads our research function.
 Michael has spent almost his entire career in the banking sector including nearly 20 years as one of the UK's leading analysts.
 Before joining AFME in April 2011, he was a partner with Brunswick Group LLP, advising a number of banks and insurance companies on a wide range of financial and corporate reputational issues.

 Prior to that, he spent over five years as a managing director of Credit Suisse, initially leading its pan-European banking equity research team and latterly as an advisor to a number of major companies in the bank's Corporate Broking division.
 Between 1986 and 2002 Michael led banking equity research teams at Smith New Court, Nomura and HSBC.
 He started his career at the Bank of England where he was engaged in banking supervision and contributing to the formulation of regulatory policy.